Popov Manor House: The estate, description of the ruined building

 The main building of the palace and park complex is the castle.
 The technical design was created by architect Stunkle.
 The castle was built of brick, two-story, in its original form, and had five towers, three of which had tent roofs.
-The building measured 42 by 45 meters, with foundations that housed wine cellars.
+The building measured 42 by 45 m, with foundations that housed wine cellars.
 The castle had baths (Finnish, Roman, etc.), a ballroom, living rooms, an art gallery, a library, and a collection of ancient weapons.
 In 1907, an ethnographic museum was organized, where exhibits of 15 different national cultures were presented.
-At the beginning of the XX century, the estate was equipped with a meteorological and power station.
+At the beginning of the 20th century, the estate was equipped with a meteorological and power station.
 The meteorological station of the Popov estate was included in the network of meteorological services of the Russian Empire.
 An astronomical observatory with a telescope was also arranged on the roof of the estate.
 The terrace with the telescope was decorated with sculptures by the Italian master Langobardi.
 In addition to the main house, the estate had stables, office premises, a landscape park, and fountains.